How to Treat Your Insomnia With Hypnosis

 To be able to sleep, the mind needs to be in a relaxed state, and one of the most effective ways to do that is through hypnosis.
 One of the reasons why it can be so hard to fall asleep is because the conscious mind keeps you awake.
 Thoughts and worries keep swirling in your mind, preventing you from falling asleep.
 Hypnosis helps to block out these thoughts and calms your mind so you can finally get a good night sleep.

 Both acute and chronic insomnia tend to respond well to relaxation and hypnotherapy techniques and only a couple of sessions are needed.
-A 2018 study reported that 58% of participants had a positive sleep outcome following hypnotherapy, so the evidence is there that this form of treatment can work for many.
+A 2018 study reported that 58% of participants had a positive sleep outcome following hypnotherapy for insomnia, so the evidence is there that this form of treatment can work for many.

 Why Does Hypnosis Work So Well?